 So here you are again: It’s a week before Christmas, and you’ve either barely begun shopping for gifts, or you’re staring at a pile of mediocrity dressed in colorful paper.

 You promised that this year would be different.
-In 2019, I can do better, you thought roughly 11 months ago, after receiving a string of half-hearted thank-yous and a raised eyebrow from your significant other.
+This year, I can do better, you thought roughly 11 months ago, after receiving a string of half-hearted thank-yous and a raised eyebrow from your significant other.
 Or maybe things boiled over into a yelling match and you blurted something like, “Who even cares about stupid-ass presents?”
 Or maybe you just… forgot to get stuff for people.

 It happens to everyone.
 That stress you feel while walking through the mall with a list of loved ones isn’t just you.
 Turns out, gift-giving during the holidays is simultaneously more emotionally loaded and less fun than we think.
 As a 2002 study concluded: “Despite the fact that people spend relatively large portions of their income on gifts, as well as time shopping for and wrapping them, such behavior apparently contributes little to holiday joy.”